Unidata/ncWMS/README.md

 ### Main ncWMS repository

-The master branch is the development branch.
-The master branch is using artifacts from the THREDDS project version 4.6.17-SNAPSHOT (current TDS development version)
+The main branch is the development branch.
+The main branch is using artifacts from the THREDDS project version 4.6.18-SNAPSHOT (current TDS development version)

 Major milestones from ncWMS 1.x development are tracked on the "**track-ncWMS-svn**" branch (including 1.0, 1.1, 1.1.1, 1.2, and various other "versions" used by TDS).

 ### Tags

+**1.2.tds.4.6.17**
+Used in TDS version 4.6.17

 **1.2.tds.4.6.16**
 Used in TDS version 4.6.16